microsoft/InnerEye-CreateDataset/commandline_args.md

 ## `--rename`: Renaming and modifying ground truth structures

-The argument value is a mapping of structure names in the Dicom dataset to structure names in the nifti dataset.
+The argument value is a mapping of structure names in the DICOM dataset to structure names in the NIFTI dataset.
 All structure names will be converted to lower case.

 A list of structure name mappings that should be applied to the dataset before doing any other operations on the dataset.